jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

 <p>
   We also get access to our filterable methods agruments in the context of <code>applyFilter()</code>.
-In order to do this, let&#8217;s modify our original example a bit.
+In order to do this, let's modify our original example a bit.
 </p>